darkautism/xiaozhi-server-rs/README.md

 ---

-## Configuration (Settings.toml)
+## Configuration (settings.toml)

-The main configuration file is `Settings.toml` in the project root.
+The main configuration file is `settings.toml` in the project root.
 Modify as needed:

 ```toml
 [server]